HillaryG1/SBA-308/README.md

 * **Weighted Average Calculation:** Accurately determines learner's overall performance by considering the relative weights of different assignments.
 * **Late Submission Handling:**  Applies a configurable penalty (default: 10%) to assignments submitted after their due dates.
 * **Flexible Assignment Exclusion:**  Allows specific assignments to be omitted from calculations for individual learners, if needed.
-* **Error Handling:** Incorporates validations to catch invalid input data, incorrect data types in the provided datasets, and potential errors during calculations (e.g., division by zero)
+* **Error Handling:** Incorporates validations to catch invalid input data, incorrect data types in the provided datasets, and potential errors during calculations (e.g., division by zero).